 7. Will an app license allow me to embed your fonts as part of the operating system in a mobile phone, cable box, or other electronic device?No, you must purchase a separate kind of license for this usage.
 Please contact us for details.

-1. What is your refund policy?All sales are final, and no refunds will be given in cases other than insurmountable technical difficulties.
+1. What is your refund and exchange policy?All sales are final, and no refunds will be given in cases other than insurmountable technical difficulties.
+Please check your cart carefully, as we are not responsible for a customer licensing the wrong font.
+Exchanges cannot be given.
 If you have technical problems with the fonts that render them unusable, we will do everything within our power to rectify the situation and provide you with a usable copy.
 If after 5 business days the issue is still unresolved, we give the option of a full refund.
 In order to receive this refund, you must destroy all copies of the font or fonts from your order in your possession, including backups.

 2. How do the discounts work when licensing related families?When licensing two or more families within one collection, there is a base discount of $50 for each family after the first, which is then multiplied based on the license terms: the number of workstations for desktop fonts; the number of domains, unique visitors per month, and license length for webfonts; and the number of mobile apps for app licensing.
 These discounts are only available when licensing families simultaneously.